 Am I the only one who feels that there should be a lot more games that truly mess with the player’s mind?
 Not the kind that terrifies ya to the point where pants are suddenly wet, mind.
 I’m referring to games like this one and of course, Antichamber.
 While there are genres I enjoy more than ‘puzzle’, as long as it doesn’t degrade to box pushing, levers/switches that run on a timer or other silly nonsense, I’m usually up for it, and this was without a doubt one of the most interesting puzzle games I’d played in a long time.

 All levels are unique and have some idea and philosophical thought.

-Suffice to say, some – if not all – levels defy logic to a certain extent, forcing you to think outside the box (see what I did there?) to make it through in one piece.
-Also, those hints you’re given between levels?
+Suffice it to say, some – if not all – levels defy logic to a certain extent, forcing you to think outside the box (see what I did there?) to make it through in one piece.
+Also, are those hints you’re given between levels?
 Yeah, don’t ignore them.
-If you do, 3LIND might all too easily end up a trial-and-error based affair, and that’s neither fun, nor how I imagine Sergey Gerasimenko would want you to experience his creation.
+If you do, 3LIND might all too easily end up a trial-and-error-based affair, and that’s neither fun nor how I imagine Sergey Gerasimenko would want you to experience his creation.
 So pay attention, put some headphones on and lose yourself in a world where nothing is certain… until you’ve tried it.